melvy13/weather-app-pyqt5/README.md

 There are many more weather info about the city that can be added, such as wind speed, wind direction, precipitation, cloudiness, visibility, etc...

-I just felt that the 4 info given were the most important for now.
-I should probably think of a way to fit all the extra info in the GUI in the future (hopefully).
+For now though, the 4 info given should be the most important.
+I will (probably) think of a way to fit all the extra info in the GUI in the future.